nimbella/commander-cli/README.md

 Congrats!
 You now know how to develop a Command Set using the Commander CLI.
 Try to modify `hola` now on your own.

-## Publish a Command Set

-There are two options to distribute and share a Command Set that you develop: via your GitHub Repository or via the Nimbella Command Set Registry.

-1. Publish as a GitHub Repository

-   Create a GitHub repository with your code and make sure `commands.yaml` is at the root of the repository.

-   To install Command Sets that are published as GitHub repositories, you need to run `/nc csm_install github:<your_github_username>/<repository_name>`.
-Ex: `/nc csm_install github:nimbella/greet`

-2. Publish to Nimbella Command Set Registry

-   Make a Pull Request to our [registry](https://github.com/nimbella/command-sets) with your Command Set.
-See our [contribution](https://github.com/nimbella/command-sets/blob/master/CONTRIBUTING.md) guide on the registry to learn more.

-   After your Command Set is in the registry, you can install it by running: `/nc csm_install <command_set_name>`.
-Ex: `/nc csm_install greet`

 ## Install a Local Command Set

 In this section, you will learn how to install a Command Set whose code is on your local machine.